'Til I Gain Control Again

 "Till I Gain Control Again" is a country song written by Rodney Crowell and originally recorded by Emmylou Harris in 1975.
 The song was included on her 1975 studio album Elite Hotel.
-The song is most known by the No. 1 single version recorded by Crystal Gayle on her 1982 album, True Love.
+The song is widely known by the No. 1 single version recorded by Crystal Gayle on her 1982 album, True Love.

 Composition

 Rodney Crowell wrote the song while working for Jerry Reed's publishing company.
 At the time, he was hanging out with noted songwriters Townes Van Zandt, Guy Clark, and Steve Runkle, and wanted to show his own songwriting skill.

 In retrospect, Crowell expresses regret at rhyming "been" with "can" in the lyric "What you've seen is what I've been/There is nothing I could hide from you/You see me better than I can."
 Had he written the song later in his career, Crowell says he would have spent time to find a hard rhyme.
 Crowell marvels when people tell him this song is their favorite of his.
 Crowell's version was released on his third (self titled) album in 1981.